(pronounced as ming-ga-la-ba) “Hello” in Burmese.

 - Bagan Cultural Full Day Tour

 - We booked our tour online through Klook for a private car for Php 3,592 ($73.24 or 103,857 Kyat) inclusive of English speaking tour guide.
-Our tour guide, Mr. Khant together with the driver, Mr. Moon arrived on time.
+Our tour guide, Mr. Khant of LM Travel together with the driver, Mr. Moon arrived on time.
 They were both polite, attentive and informative about the important historical sites of Ancient Bagan.
 Since we finished early, we were also able to go to other non-touristy sites other than what we have on the list.

 - Shwezigon Pagoda

 - Thatbyinnyu Temple